openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formExtensionAbility.md

 onCastToNormalForm(formId: string): void

-Called to notify the widget provider that a temporary widget has been converted to a normal one.
+Called to notify the widget provider that a temporary widget is being converted to a normal one.

 **System capability**: SystemCapability.Ability.Form